Provision in Accounting (IAS 37): Examples & Journal Entries

 Provisions appear in the liabilities section of the balance sheet.
 Short-term provisions (expected to be settled within 12 months) are classified as current liabilities, while long-term provisions (e.g., decommissioning or pension obligations) are classified as non-current liabilities.

 Provision for depreciation is the accumulated depreciation charged on a fixed asset.
-Unlike other provisions, it is recorded as a contra-asset; it is deducted from the gross cost of the fixed asset on the balance sheet to show the asset’s net book value.
+Unlike other provisions, it is recorded as a contra-asset, deducted from the gross cost of the fixed asset on the balance sheet to show the asset’s net book value.
 It represents the portion of the asset’s economic value that has been consumed.